 The Verizon FiOS system uses both MediaCipher and PowerKey CAS systems in all markets via a Simulcrypt compliant architecture.
 All channels and VOD are encrypted using the DVB Common Scrambling Algorithm (CSA) cipher.
 The system also fully supports the CableCARD interface with different CableCARDs provided for MediaCipher and PowerKey.
 To support CableCARD it was necessary to support the distribution of required Uni-Directional Cable Service information such as System Information and EMMs via the RF OOB channel.
 However for non-uni-directional services the IP network is used instead.
 See WG2 report section III D [45].
 In order to support simulcrypt, the FiOS headends comply with the DVB Simulcrypt standard.
-In the FiOS simulcrypt also increased the complexity of the system.
+In the FiOS simulcrypt implementation, the MediaCipher CAS has the sole Code Word Generator (CWG) function.
+Simulcrypt also increased the complexity of the system.
 Both the Mediacipher and PowerKey CAS systems are accessing the same commonly encrypted version of the content.
 In addition, many other channels and VoD content are available through alternate IP communications channels.